ForbesLindesay/define-form/packages/define-form/README.md

 # Define Form

 Define form offers alternative typescript bindings for [final-form](https://github.com/final-form/final-form).
 The key difference is that the form data is now a strongly typed object, rather than an any.
-This make the `initialValues` config option required.
+This makes the `initialValues` config option required.

 ## Installation